 additional skills required

-- excellent written and verbal communication skills
+- excellent verbal and communication skills

-- strong problem solving and critical thinking skills
+- excellent critical thinking skills

 - must be able to respect, support and contribute to the university’s catholic and jesuit mission